 This course can lead students to studying Architecture, Civil Engineering and Construction Management.
-It will prepare learners for direct employment in the construction and built environment sector and is ideal if they wish to enter a particular specialist area of work, such as building services engineering technician, construction project technician and mechanical/electrical services technician.
+It will prepare learners for direct employment in the construction and built environment sector and is ideal if they wish to enter a particular specialist area of work, such as building services engineering technician, constructionproject technician and mechanical/electrical services technician, mechanical/electrical services technician.

-Course Leader: Mr A Hanson
+Course Leader: Ms R Lawson